winfeigle/phase-3-sql-select-and-update/README.md

 SELECT * FROM cats;
 ```

-Now let's try out some more specific `SELECT` statements:
+Now let's try out some more specific `SELECT` statements.

 #### Selecting by Column Names